duongdx-kma/kubernetes-kubespray/kubernetes-docs/2.service-mesh/istio/6.gateways/REAME.md

 - We can see only some request approached to `experimental version`. almost request be distributed to `original version`

+- *The reason is request made by the pod and then it will be redicted to envoy proxy (sidecar)*

 ```bash
 # Command
 while true;